tyconsulting/CARML.Demo/templates/demo/README.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
-resourceGroupName | Yes      | Name of the existing Resource Group location       | No       | Optional.
+location       | No       | Optional.
 The geo-location where the resource lives. tags           | No       | Optional.
 Tags of the resource. privateEndpointVnetResourceGroup | Yes      | Existing Private Endpoint Vnet Resource Group